earthonion/persona/README.md

 ## usage:

+to generate 10 identities type:

 ```
 python persona.py 10
 ```

-if you want to use anon email go to https://guerrillamail.com and change the inbox ID to the one given in the output.
+for anon email go to https://guerrillamail.com and change the inbox ID to the one given in the output. eg. "TJqruYEq" from the example

 *protip: check out https://quackr.io/ for anon phone numbers (like guerrilla mail)*